glarue/intronIC/README.md

 # (intron <ins>I</ins>nterrogator and <ins>C</ins>lassifier)

+`intronIC` is a program that can be used to classify intron sequences as minor (U12-type) or major (U2-type), using a genome and annotation or the sequences themselves.
+Alternatively, `intronIC` can be used to simply extract all intron sequences without classification (using `-s`).

 ## Installation

-`intronIC` is a program that can be used to classify intron sequences as minor (U12-type) or major (U2-type), using a genome and annotation or the sequences themselves.
-Alternatively, `intronIC` can simply extract all intron sequences without classification (using `-s`).
+### via `pip`

 If you have (or can get) `pip`, running it on this repo is the easiest way to install the most recent version of `intronIC` (if you have multiple versions of Python installed, **be sure to use the appropriate Python 3 version** e.g. `python3` in the following commands):